HCL-TECH-SOFTWARE/commerce-search/README.md

 ### Voice-Search-POC

-**Prerequisites:** HCL Commerce V9.1.x / HCL Commerce React Storefront SDK
+**Prerequisites:** HCL Commerce V9.1.x / HCL Commerce React Storefront SDK.
+Tested uptill 9.1.11 release.

 We have used following components to achieve the voice search **React Audio Analyser** - Used to record audio.